Ak0sTib0r/UnderGrad/README.md

 - Create a shortcut for 'UnderGrad\\UnderGrad.exe' on your desktop and/or your taskbar.

-# Tutorial and Snippet Dictionary
+# Section II: Tutorial and Snippet Dictionary
 ### Snippet Dictionary

 | Snippet | Description | Maps To |